Chayei Sarah (Life of Sarah)

 Although the title of this week’s Parasha, Chayei Sarah (חַיֵּי שָׂרָה), means Life of Sarah, it initially focuses on her death.
 This corresponds with the Judaic thought that it is the awareness of death that gives more meaning to life.

 Sarah is the only woman in the Bible to have a Parasha named after her.
 What an honor!
 All the other Biblical characters that Parashot are named after are men: Balak, Pinchas, Korach, Noach and Yitro.
-This underscores how important the matriarch Sarah is to our faith.
+This underscores how important this matriarch, Sarah, is to our faith.

 Sarah dies in Kiryat Arba, and her funeral is the first to be recorded in the Torah.